Goran Bregović: Marriage, relationships, and children

-On 12 June 2008, fifty-eight-year-old Bregović sustained a spinal injury in Belgrade, breaking vertebrae by falling four meters from a cherry tree in the garden of his Senjak home.
-After being assessed by doctors, his condition was stated to be "stable without neurological complications."
-Following surgery, he made a quick recovery and, within a month on 8 and 9 July, held two big concerts in New York City, proving for more than two hours each night his performance skills had not suffered from the accident.
+Injuries

-Bregović's siblings, brother Predrag and sister Dajana, live in New York City and Split, respectively.
+On 12 June 2008, fifty-eight-year-old Bregović sustained a spinal injury in Belgrade, breaking vertebrae by falling four meters from a cherry tree in the garden of his Senjak house.
+After being medically assessed, his condition was stated to be "stable without neurological complications."
+Following surgery, he made a quick recovery and, within a month, on 8 and 9 July, held two big concerts in New York City, proving for more than two hours each night his performance skills had not suffered from the accident.